johnschoeman/graphql-demo/GraphQL_Slides.md

 ---

+### In Short

+GraphQL allows a client to request exactly what data it needs.

+---

-### Bonuses For Using GraphQL
+### Technical Bonuses For Using GraphQL

-- solves over/under fetching issues (N + 1)
+- Solves over/under fetching issues (N + 1)

-- allows for easy client side cacheing (Apollo Client/Relay)
+- Allows for easy client side cacheing (Apollo Client/Relay)

+- Can be used to greatly improve precieved load time on view layers.

+---

+### Organizational Bonuses For Using GraphQL

 - Allows for parallelization of workflow.
 (FE vs BE)

 - Can integrate legacy systems, micro services, external apis, etc, and hide that complexity from the client.

-- Removes time consuming coordination and defining the api/routes, we can focus on the data.
+- Removes time consuming coordination of the api/routes, we can focus on the data and not implementation details.

+- GraphQL requests are self-documenting.

 ---